 By far, we have mainly discussed general convergence theories for the multigrid methods.
-These theoretical results indicate that the convergence factor of multilevel iterative methods is independent of mesh size h without telling how big the convergence rate accurately is.
-Such qualitative theories usually do not give satisfactorily sharp nor realistic predictions of the actual convergence factor in practice [179].
-This statement seems confusing as the XZ identity gives an exact equality for the convergence factor instead of an upper bound.
-But an optimal space decomposition in the XZ identity is not readily available practically speaking and, hence, it is not easy to obtain a quantitative convergence estimate with the identity.
-Algebraic convergence estimates can be applied to obtain reasonable quantitative convergence analysis results will be reviewed in Chapter 7.
+These theoretical results indicate that the convergence rate of multilevel iterative methods is independent of mesh size h without telling how big the convergence rate accurately is.
+Such qualitative theories usually do not give satisfactorily sharp nor realistic predictions of the actual contraction factor in practice [185].
+This statement seems confusing as the XZ identity gives an exact equality for the contraction factor instead of an upper bound.
+But an optimal space decomposition in the XZ identity is not readily available practically speaking and, hence, it is not easy to obtain a quantitative convergence estimate.
+Algebraic convergence estimates can be applied to obtain reasonable quantitative convergence speed for multigrid methods; see [138, 145] for more details.
+More algebraic convergence analysis results will be reviewed in Chapter 7.

 Although the aforementioned qualitative results show h-independent convergent speed of multigrid methods, they still do not fully reflect high efficiency of multigrid algorithms (like the so-called textbook multigrid efficiency).
 Moreover, these results can not provide much assistance for designing an optimal algorithm.
 On the other hand, quantitative analysis tools, including rigorous Fourier analysis and local Fourier analysis, have been developed in the literature to analyze practical performance of multigrid methods for rather general problems.
-For some cases, they can even provide exact convergence factor of the multigrid algorithms (in the sense this convergence factor can be obtained by the worst case mode); see [52, 161].
+For some cases, they can even provide exact contraction factor of the multigrid algorithms (in the sense this contraction factor can be obtained by the worst case mode); see [53, 166].